A Geometric Theory for Hypergraph Matching: Packing Tetrahedra

 \proof Partition a set $V$ of $n$ vertices into parts $V_1, V_2, V_3, V_4$ such that $|V_1|$ is odd and the set sizes $|V_j|$ are as equal as possible.
 So $|V_j| \leq n/4 + 1$ for every $j \in [4]$, and if $8 \nmid n$ then $|V_j| = n/4$ for each $n$.
 Let $G$ be the $3$-graph on vertex set $V$ whose edges are all $e \in \binom{V}{3}$ \emph{except} for those $e$ such that \begin{enumerate}[(i)] \item $|e \cap V_1| = 3$, \item $|e \cap V_1| = 1$ and $|e \cap V_i| = 2$ for some $i \in \{2,3,4\}$, or \item $|e \cap V_2| = |e \cap V_3| = |e \cap V_4| = 1$. \end{enumerate} To calculate $\delta(G)$, consider any pair of vertices $xy$.
 We claim that there is precisely one class $V_i$, $i \in [4]$ such that $xyz$ is not an edge for $z \in V_i$.
 For this we just check all cases: if $x,y$ are in the same class then $i=1$, if $x \in V_1$ and $y \in V_j$ with $j \ne 1$ then $i=j$, and if $x,y$ are in different parts among $\{V_2,V_3,V_4\}$ then $V_i$ is the third of these parts.
 Thus $\delta(G) = n - 2 - \max\{|V_1|, |V_2|, |V_3|, |V_4|\}$, which has value $3n/4-3$ if $8 \mid n$ and $3n/4 - 2$ otherwise.
 Furthermore, we claim that any copy $X$ of $K^3_4$ in $G$ must have an even number of vertices in $V_1$.
 To see this, note first that we cannot have $|X \cap V_1|=3$, since there are no edges contained in $V_1$.
 Now suppose that $|X \cap V_1|=1$.
 Of the remaining $3$ vertices, either $2$ lie in the same part among $\{V_2,V_3,V_4\}$, or all $3$ parts are represented; either way some triple in $X$ is not an edge of $G$.
 Therefore $|X \cap V_1|$ is even.
 Since $|V_1|$ is odd, we conclude that $G$ does not contain a perfect $K^3_4$-packing. \endproof

-Now we start on the proof of Theorem~\ref{tetrapack}.
-We will apply our results on perfect matchings in simplicial complexes to the clique $4$-complex $J_4(G)$.
-Note that a perfect tetrahedron packing in $G$ is the same as a perfect matching in $J_4(G)_4$.
-In the first subsection, we consider the weaker assumption $\delta(G) \ge (3/4-c)n$ for some absolute constant $c>0$, under which we show that $J_4(G)$ satisfies the usual minimum degree sequence assumption, and a space barrier is impossible.
-Then Theorem~\ref{prestability} implies that $G$ contains a tetrahedron packing that covers all but at most $\ell$ vertices, for some absolute constant $\ell$.
+Now we start on the proof of Theorem~\ref{TETRAPACK}, which proceeds as follows.
+We will apply our results on perfect matchings in simplicial complexes to find a perfect matching in the clique $4$-complex $J = J_4(G)$.
+Note that this is precisely a perfect tetrahedron packing in $G$.
+We shall see in the next section that $J$ satisfies the usual minimum degree assumption, and so we consider the possible space and divisibility barriers to such a perfect matching.
+One such barrier is the divisibility barrier in the $4$-graph constructed in Proposition~\ref{tetrahedrapackextrex}.
+Indeed, in this construction every edge of $J_4$ (that is, every tetrahedron) has even intersection with $V_1$.
+In fact, we shall see that this is the only space or divisibility barrier to a perfect matching in $J_4$ (that is, a tetrahedron packing in $G$).

+In Section~\ref{tetraspace}, we show that there is no space barrier to a perfect matching in $G$.
+Furthermore, this is true even under the weaker assumption $\delta(G) \ge (3/4-c)n$ for some absolute constant $c>0$.
+In particular, it then follows from Theorem~\ref{prestability} that $G$ contains a tetrahedron packing that covers all but at most $\ell$ vertices, for some absolute constant $\ell$, even under this weaker assumption.
 Thus we demonstrate that the threshold for covering all but a constant number of vertices is asymptotically different from that for covering all vertices.

+Next, in Section~\ref{tetraindex} we prove some results on how the densities of edges in a $k$-complex $J$ of different index vectors are related to one another.
+Indeed, for a fixed partition of $V(J)$ we define the density $d_\ib(G)$ to be the proportion of possible edges of $G$ of index $\ib$ which are in fact actual edges of $G$.
+Then, for example, if $V(G)$ is partitioned into parts $V_1, V_2$ and $V_3$, we should be able to say that if $d_{(1, 1, 2)}$ is large, then $d_{(1, 1, 1)}$, $d_{(0, 1, 2)}$ and $d_{(1, 0, 2)}$ should each be large (since $G$ is a $k$-complex).
+Similarly, if $d_{(1, 1, 1)}$ is large, and $G$ has high codegree, then at least one of $d_{(2, 1, 1)}$, $d_{(1, 2, 1)}$ and $d_{(1, 1, 2)}$ should be large.
+In Section~\ref{tetraindex} we prove general forms of these and other arguments, which we make extensive use of in Sections~\ref{tetratwoparts} and~\ref{tetramoreparts}.